 Products deployed in leading defense systems include technology from key technology suppliers such as AMD, NXP, ARM, and Intel.

-With more than 10 patents, CoreAVI leads the way in next gen defense R&D.
+With patented technologies and commitment to innovation, CoreAVI leads the way in next gen Aerospace R&D.

 Learn more about our Civil Avionics capabilities